gitlost/gs-only-pdf-preview/readme.txt

 = What filters are available? =

-Four plugin-specific filters are available:
+Three plugin-specific filters are available:

 * `gopp_editor_set_resolution` sets the resolution of the PDF preview.
 * `gopp_editor_set_page` sets the page to render for the PDF preview.
-* `gopp_image_have_gs` short-circuits the test (via the shell) to see if GhostScript is installed on your system.
 * `gopp_image_gs_cmd_path` short-circuits the determination of the path of the GhostScript executable on your system.

 The `gopp_editor_set_resolution` filter is an analogue of the standard [`wp_editor_set_quality`](https://developer.wordpress.org/reference/hooks/wp_editor_set_quality/) filter, and allows one to override the default resolution of 128 DPI used for the PDF preview.
 For instance, in your theme's "functions.php":